Saint Paul's Church National Historic Site: 20th century and beyond

-During the early part of the 20th century, the parish began to decline, and the last Sunday service held at Saint Paul's took place in May 1977.
+During the 20th century, the parish began to decline as the area became increasingly industrial.
+In 1942, as part of an effort to revitalize the congregation and draw attention to the site's historical significance, the interior of the church was restored to its 18th-century appearance, based on the original pew plan of 1787.
+A committee chaired by Sara Delano Roosevelt, mother of President Franklin D. Roosevelt, raised funds for the project.
+(She was a direct descendant of Anne Hutchinson, who had lived and died in close proximity to the church's location in the 1640s.)
+Despite the effort, the parish continued to decline; the last Sunday service held at Saint Paul's took place in May 1977.

 The church (along with its carriage house, cemetery, and grounds) was designated as a National Historic Site on July 5, 1943, although not formally authorized until November 10, 1978.

-Today, visitors can visit the church and the 225-year-old church tower on ranger-guided tours.
+In 1980, the site was transferred from the Episcopal Dioceses of New York to the National Park Service.
+Today, visitors can visit the church and the church tower on ranger-guided tours.
 The carriage house next to the church now serves as a museum and visitor center.
 The site was opened to the public in 1984 and is now operated by the National Park Service under a cooperative agreement with the Society of the National Shrine of the Bill of Rights at Saint Paul's Church, Eastchester.

-Legacy
+Richard Shute's 1704 gravestone is known as the oldest dated gravestone in Westchester County.
+In 2004, the 300-year-old stone fell over.
+It was removed from the cemetery and placed inside the building for safekeeping, positioned on a small wooden platform.

+African American legacy

-This significant site was added to the African American Heritage Trail of Westchester County in 2004 as part of a mission to “preserve and interpret the legacy and contributions that people of African descent have made to the development of our unique American identity.”
-It is one of only 14 such sites.
+This site was added to the African American Heritage Trail of Westchester County in 2004 as part of a mission to “preserve and interpret the legacy and contributions that people of African descent have made to the development of our unique American identity.”
+A significant number of people buried in the church's cemetery are of African descent.